-Replatforming also migrates the application to the cloud; however, limited code changes are made to leverage cloud services such as databases, messaging, load balancing, etc. Replatforming provides greater benefits than simply rehosting.
+Replatforming migrates the application to the cloud; however, limited code changes are made to leverage cloud services such as databases, messaging, load balancing, etc. Replatforming provides greater benefits than simply rehosting while allowing you to minimize the time and complexity of migration.
 The amount varies by the system depending upon the degree of application and hosting changes performed during modernization.

 Refactoring entails significant architectural changes to the application, the technology stack, and the infrastructure.
 The most common example is refactoring a monolithic application to a cloud-hosted, microservices architecture.
 This approach requires the greatest commitment; however, it maximizes the return on investment.